 Automating Content Creation: A Developer's Guide

 Content creation at scale is an engineering problem.
 Once you move past one person making one piece of content at a time, you are dealing with pipelines: research, writing, editing, asset creation, formatting, publishing, and distribution.
-Each step has inputs, outputs, and constraints.
-Many of these steps are repetitive, rule-based, and ripe for automation.
+Each step has inputs, outputs, and constraints, and many of those steps are repetitive, rule-based, and ripe for automation.

-This guide is for developers who want to automate parts of the content creation pipeline.
-Not with vague advice about "leveraging AI" but with specific, practical approaches to building automated content systems -- including code examples and integration patterns.
+This guide is aimed at developers who want to automate parts of the content pipeline with real code and real integration patterns, not vague advice about "leveraging AI".

 Why Automate Content Creation